growlfm/odl/README.md

 ### Docker (_preferred_)

 Note: Using `docker-compose`, a Docker volume is used to share files between host and container.
-Host path, `./shared/data` is mapped to the container path, `/var/lib/odl`.
+The host path, `./shared/data` is mapped to the container path, `/var/lib/odl`.

 1. Place source events CSV file in `./shared/data/` directory.